XcodesOrg/xcodes/DECISIONS.md

 # Decisions

+This file exists to provide a historical record of the motivation for important technical decisions in the project.
+It's inspired by Architectural Decision Records, but the implementation is intentionally simpler than usual.
+When a new decision is made, append it to the end of the file with a header.
+Decisions can be changed later.
+This is a reflection of real life, not a contract that has to be followed.

 ## Code Organization

 Xcodes is primarily a command-line tool.
 The command-line UI code should live in the xcodes executable target.
 Code that performs downloading and installation should live in the XcodesKit library target so it can be tested without running xcodes in a shell.
 Hypothetically XcodesKit should be implemented in a way that allows it to be used in other contexts, like a GUI app.
 This isn't the primary goal right now so there might be oversights where a CLI context is assumed, but try to avoid things like `exit` system calls.